 Maarten is the co-author of the book "Toponderhandelaars".
 The book focuses on the practice behind all the theory of negotiations.
 For the book, 10 top negotiators were asked to elaborate on their practice, among them the Prime Minister, CEO's, Members of Parliament, Ministers, ambassadors and a UN-general.

-As a diplomat Maarten was stationed in Brussels, Afghanistan and Washington, prior to his current position as senior counsel to the Prime Minister.
+As a diplomat Maarten was stationed in Brussels, Afghanistan and Washington, and senior counsel to the Prime Minister.
 He is now the Global Director of Public Affairs at the HEINEKEN Company.

 Before joining Berenschot, he worked as a trainer in International Negotation Skills for the Netherlands Institute for International Relations “Clingendael”.